NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     Same as --processes.
 Used for backwards compatibility.

 --nodes-list
-    List of available computing nodes.
+    List of available computing nodes to use.
+If not set, use the local machine.
+See also :numref:`pbs_slurm`.

 --tile-size
     Size of square tiles to break up processing into.
 Each tile is run